 Here’s a very popular, delicious recipe: Bacon and Corn Griddle Cakes.
-Click below to watch a short video showing you how to make them, then scroll to the bottom of this post to print out the complete recipe.
+These are savory pancakes served with warm maple syrup.
+Be sure to watch the short video showing you how to make them, then scroll to the very bottom of this post to print out the complete recipe.

 We’re a banana-pancake kind of family.
 Rarely does a regular-old pancake grace a plate in the RecipeGirl house.
 Bananas are pretty much always sliced up and cooked right on in there with the batter.
 It’s the way we do our pancakes around here, plain and simple.

 I was feeling a little wild and crazy last weekend though, and surprised my husband with a new kind of pancake- one where bananas were nowhere to be found- these Bacon and Corn Griddle Cakes.